 Shower-room with shower, WC and wash-basin

-The hot tub will have been emptied and refilled so will not be to full temperature on your day of arrival. *Only 1 cot is provided, bring your own travel cot.
+The hot tub will have been emptied and refilled so it may not be to full temperature on your day of arrival. *Only 1 cot is provided, bring your own travel cot.

 - Regret no pets

 - Arrive/Depart Friday

 - Hot tub

 - Garden furniture and barbecue

 The open plan living-room.

 The country-style kitchen - perfect for the setting.

 The countrysdie views stretch out before you